Slalamander/inkBoard-docs/docs/source/tutorial/configuration.rst

 =============

 To get started with writing a dashboard configuration file, first make a new folder in the inkBoard folder called ``Tutorial``.
 Make a new file in it called ``tutorial.yaml``, which will hold a very simple dashboard that will be run at the end of this tutorial.
-There will be a distinction between :ref:`Configuration Entries` and :ref:`Dashboard Entries`, which respectively affect the base configuration and the dashboard configuration.
+There will be a distinction between :ref:`tutorial/configuration:Configuration Entries` and :ref:`tutorial/configuration:Dashboard Entries`, which respectively affect the base configuration and the dashboard configuration.

 Those familiar with Home Assistant or ESPHome should find the YAML syntax (somewhat) familiar.
 If you have not use used YAML before, take a look at, for example, `the Home Assistant tutorial <https://www.home-assistant.io/docs/configuration/yaml/>`_.